Case Studies

 Diabetes Prevention

-- Project HEED (Help Educate to Eliminate Diseases) was a diabetes prevention pilot project using a community-based, participatory research model led by principal investigator Carol Horowitz, M.D., M.P.H.
-Project HEED targeted low-income women in East Harlem with a body mass index above 25 who did not think they had diabetes or prediabetes.
-Most participants were racial and ethnic minorities.
-Researchers worked closely with a community group to develop trust and better understand the community and used those connections, trust, and culturally relevant strategies to recruit qualified participants.
+Project HEED (Help Educate to Eliminate Diseases) was a diabetes prevention pilot project using a community-based, participatory research model led by principal investigator Carol Horowitz, M.D., M.P.H.
+Project HEED targeted women in East Harlem with a body mass index above 25 who did not think they had diabetes or prediabetes.
+Most participants were members of racial and/or ethnic minority groups.
+Researchers worked closely with a community group to develop trust and better understand the community, and utilized those connections and culturally relevant strategies to recruit qualified participants.
 Read the case study